planetpancake/curvature-tool/README.md

 It's worth mentioning that I've used equations that assume your eyes are on the ground, so if you dig yourself a pit and use a telescope, or simply place a camera on the ground, you should be able to test these results for yourself.

+The results are expressed in both meters and miles, for everyone's convenience.

 # Output of this script:

 ### Viewing distance: